Sam Herrmann

-Sam Herrmann is a doctoral student in the Department of Religious Studies at the University of Pennsylvania.
-His research focuses on evangelical Christianity in America throughout the twentieth and twenty-first centuries, with a particular interest toward how religious identity functions within evangelical adolescents.
+Sam Herrmann is a PhD candidate in the Department of Religious Studies at the University of Pennsylvania.
+His research focuses on religion, media, and adolescence in 20th century America.

 Education